-Erin Elder is an independent curator and consultant with more than 20 years of experience supporting artists.
+Erin Elder is an independent curator and consultant with nearly 25 years of experience supporting artists.
 Having worked in commercial, academic, non-profit, and experimental settings, and with a studio practice of her own, Erin understands many of the challenges facing contemporary artists in the United States.
 She launched Gibbous in 2015 to support committed artists.

 Underscoring Erin's work is a commitment to the creative process and direct support for artists.
 From 2009 - 2013, she cooperatively founded and directed PLAND, an off-the-grid residency program near Tres Piedras, NM.
 From 2012 - 2015, she was the Visual Arts Director at the Center for Contemporary Arts in Santa Fe, where she curated 50+ exhibitions and many public programs.
 Under her direction, the program worked directly with artists on exhibitions of new work, designed specifically for the unique gallery spaces at CCA.

 She has also produced curatorial projects with a variety of institutions including the Museum of Capitalism, Yerba Buena Center for the Arts, Württembergischer Kunstverein, Creative Time, the Center for Land Use Interpretation, International Symposium on Electronic Arts and the City of Albuquerque.
 Her writing has been published by University of Minnesota Press, University of Houston Press, and various regional magazines, including a self-published blog and two self-published books.
 Much of her creative practice merges field research, drawing, writing, and vulnerability.